jeznacki/js-design.patterns/README.md

 # JavaScript design patterns

-Here you will find design patterns implemented in JavaScript.
+Here you will find most usefull (in my opinion) design patterns implemented in JavaScript.
+Enjoy! :)

 ## Creational